officialErnests/LLB-BOT/README.md

 6. For player movement i just compare positions (litralyy players x with balls x)
 7. For hitting i get distnace from player and ball (can be changed in LLBlaze.py at the most bottom) - `"Hit" : self.players[0].position.distance_to(self.ball.position) < 200` and just the 200 :DD
 ![Hit](https://hc-cdn.hel1.your-objectstorage.com/s/v3/a88aaff3a2a2fa5a7a9369cb97e2e5f9585a869c_screenshot_2025-09-29_213103.png)

+# Optimization
+Guess what yall.. pyautogui is slow, like reallly slow so i made my own library in cpp and compiled it and called that instead of py auto gui movement AND GUESS WHAT??
+You think it's gonna bee minor speed increase?
+200% speed increase?
+400% speed increase?
+...
+NO **4285%** speed increase... that was definatly worth it XD (pyauto gui ran at 0.3s and my library only at 0.007s)

 > Resources also just formyself so i rember them :))
 > i have made so many but now i'm doing for gigs and gas XD (to see how much resources i use :DD)